Why does the Engine of my Car Shake?

 - Why does my car shake when I brake?

-Have you ever wondered why does the engine of your care shake?
-Did you find the answer?
+Did you find your answer?
 Tell us in the comments section!

 If you'd like to read similar articles to Why does the Engine of my Car Shake?, we recommend you browse around our Car Maintenance and Repair category.